 Follicular lymphoma is a slow-growing form of Non-Hodgkin Lymphoma (NHL) that accounts for 20-30% of NHL cases.
 It arises from B-lymphocytes making it a B-cell lymphoma.
 This type of lymphoma tends not to occur in younger people, and the average age of patients is 60.
 Follicular lymphoma symptoms are like general lymphoma symptoms and include enlargement of the lymph nodes in the neck, underarms, abdomen, or groin, as well as fatigue, shortness of breath, night sweats, and weight loss.
 Often, patients with follicular lymphoma have no obvious symptoms of the disease at diagnosis.
 While follicular lymphoma is not considered curable, patients can often live for many years while treating it like a chronic disease, and it often responds well to treatments.

 Lymphoma treatments depend on several factors and which type of lymphoma the patient has.
 The most common treatments are chemotherapy and radiation therapy, and depending on the case, one or both treatments will be used.
 Certain patients with lymphoma are treated with immunotherapy or with a stem cell transplant, especially when other standard treatments have not worked.
 Treatments can also include targeted therapy drugs, and sometimes surgery.

-What Are New Treatment Options for Lymphoma?
+What Are Other Treatment Options for Lymphoma?

 Lymphoma is often not curable, and for many patients, it never goes away completely.
 However, patients can live for many years while managing symptoms.
-If you’re looking into new treatment options, you should consider enrolling in clinical trials.
+If you’re looking into new study options, you should consider enrolling in clinical trials.
 There are clinical trials for lymphoma patients that may provide new technology and treatments.
 As an example, there are clinical trials running for follicular lymphoma that aim to stop the progression of the disease.
 Find clinical trials you are eligible for here.